hed-standard/hed-specification/docs/01_Introduction.md

 ## 1.3.
 HED design principles

-The near decade-long effort to develop effective event annotation for neurophysiological and behavioral data, culminating to date in HED-3G, has revealed the importance of four principals (aka the PASS principles), all of which have roots in other fields:
+The near decade-long effort to develop effective event annotation for neurophysiological and behavioral data, culminating to date in HED-3G, has revealed the importance of four principles (aka the PASS principles), all of which have roots in other fields:

 1. **Preserve orthogonality** of concepts in specifying vocabularies.
 2. **Abstract functionality** into layers (e.g., more general vs. more specific).